gore-ez-knee/gore-ez-knee.github.io/_posts/2022-05-19-getting-started-cybersecurity.md

 ![](/assets/img/post_images/intro_cyber/script2.gif)

 This isn't necessarily a mandatory thing to learn.
 But as you move through machines, you'll find yourself repeating the same commands over and over.
 This is where scripting can come into play.
-Python is a very popular, cross-platform language that is an easy language to learn.
+Python is a very popular, cross-platform language that is easy to learn.
 Bash scripting can come in handy if the device you're on doesn't have Python.
-I like bash scripting in general.
 And lastly, PowerShell is a must for Windows systems.
 It's a scripting language built on top of Microsoft .NET technology.
-A lot of malware use PowerShell to execute commands against a machine.
+A lot of malware uses PowerShell to execute commands against a machine.
 PowerShell logs can be very valuable if a company has them enabled.
 You can also use batch scripts in Windows as well.

 ### Recommendations

 There are many Python books available if you prefer books.
 If you check [Humble Bundle](https://www.humblebundle.com/) every now and then, they'll have some Python or general Cybersecurity book bundles.
-Right now they have a [Python Bundle](https://www.humblebundle.com/books/python-no-starch-press-books?hmb_source=&hmb_medium=product_tile&hmb_campaign=mosaic_section_1_layout_index_1_layout_type_threes_tile_index_1_c_pythonnostarchpress_bookbundle) available.

 A list of Python books offered by No Starch Press can be found [here](https://nostarch.com/catalog/python).